KateCore/QuizMaster/PROCESS.md

 This way there is communication between teammembers at least once a week and a review of the team's work near the end of the sprint.

 The team uses Trello for project management and organization of tasks.
+During sprint 2 we successfully used this application to assign tasks for each group member and moved items to the completed list when they were done.

 ### Plans for CI/CD